Taxation in California: Sales tax

 The statewide sales tax in California was first imposed on August 1, 1933, at the rate of 2.50% under the "Retail Sales Act of 1933."
 No local sales taxes were levied at that time.
-In an editorial dated September 5, 1933, the Los Angeles Times criticized the 2.50% sales tax rate in stating that the "sales-tax rate should not have exceeded 1 per cent" and that the tax rate was "so high as to discourage business, which will make the tax less productive."
+In an editorial dated September 5, 1933, the Los Angeles Times had criticized the 2.50% sales tax rate in stating that the "sales-tax rate should not have exceeded 1 per cent" and that the tax rate was "so high as to discourage business, which will make the tax less productive."

-Supplementary local sales taxes
+Local sales taxes

 Supplementary local sales taxes may be added by cities, counties, service authorities, and various special districts.
 Local county sales taxes for transportation purposes are especially popular in California.
 Additional local sales taxes levied by counties and municipalities are formally called "District Taxes."

-The effect from local sales taxes is that sales tax rates vary in California from 7.25% (in areas where no additional local sales taxes are levied) to 10.75% (six cities located in Alameda County).
+The effect from local sales taxes is that sales tax rates vary in California from 7.25% (in areas where no additional local sales taxes are levied) to 11.25% (two cities located in Los Angeles County).

 For example, the city of Sacramento, the state capital, has a combined 8.75% sales tax rate, and Los Angeles, the largest city in California, has a combined 9.50% sales tax rate.

 As of July 1, 2022, 62 local jurisdictions levy no additional local sales tax, while 6 cities (all located in Alameda County) have the highest combined sales tax rate in California at 10.75%.